nancyromales19/user-management-system/README.md

 # I. Introduction
-User Management System implemented features like email sign-up, verification, authentication, role-based authorization, and CRUD operations.
+A full-stack application for managing user accounts with features like email sign-up, verification, authentication, role-based authorization, and CRUD operations.

 FEATURES :